Islamist insurgency in Burkina Faso: 2022

-On 9 June, several attacks took place in the country.
-A civilian and a soldier were killed at the Karma gold mine in Yatenga Province while 3 to 4 soldiers were also injured.
-In Seytenga Department, Séno Province, 11 military police were killed when their command post came under attack by a larger force of armed men.
+On 9 June, several attacks took place across the country.
+A civilian and a soldier were killed at the Karma gold mine in Yatenga Province along with 3 to 4 government soldiers injured.
+In Seytenga Department, Séno Province, 11 military police were killed when their command post came under attack by militants.
 In Kossi Province, 4 military police were killed in an attack.

 Over the weekend of 12–13 June, between 100 and 165 people were killed in Seytenga Department, Séno Province.
-The attackers appear to have targeted men and around 3,000 people left their homes.
+The attackers appear to have targeted men, and around 3,000 people fled their homes after the attack.
+The UNHCR reported on 17 June that around 16,000 people had fled the area since the attack and called for urgent support for the IDPs.
 On 12 June, at least six people were killed in Alga, Bam Province.
-On 17 June, the UNHCR reported that around 16,000 people had left the area since the attack and called for urgent support for the IDPs.

-On 15 June, 7 members of the Volunteers for the Defense of the Homeland were reported to have been killed by armed attackers in Bouroum, Namentenga Province.
+On 15 June, 7 members of the Volunteers for the Defense of the Homeland were reported to have been killed by militants in Bouroum, Namentenga Province.

 On 18 June, the ECOWAS mediator to Burkina Faso, Mahamadou Issoufou, stated that the Government of Burkina Faso controls 60% the country.

 On 22 June, the Government announced the creation of "military zones".
-Populations in these designated areas will have to leave their homes and lands in order to allow the country's Armed and Security Forces to fight the armed insurgents without any "hindrances".
+Populations in these designated areas have to leave their homes and lands in order to allow the country's Armed and Security Forces to fight the armed insurgents without any "hindrances".

 On 25 June, the Army of Burkina Faso presented a 2-week deadline for populations in the so-called "military zones" to abandon their homes and move to safer zones.

-On the night 3–4 July, fourteen churchgoers were murdered at the Cathedral of Nouna.
+On the night 3–4 July, fourteen churchgoers were killed by militants at the Cathedral of Nouna.

 On August 8, five civilians and five armed volunteers were killed by unidentified assailants.

-On August 9, fifteen soldiers were killed in a double-tap bomb attack.
+On August 9, fifteen Burkinabé soldiers were killed in a double-tap bomb attack.

-On August 14, the Collective against Impunity and the Stigmatization of Communities (CISC), a Burkinabe NGO, denounced the massacre of at least 40 civilians perpetrated by alleged Burkinabe soldiers on August 8.
+On August 14, the Collective against Impunity and the Stigmatization of Communities (CISC), a Burkinabe NGO, denounced the massacre of at least 40 civilians allegedly perpetrated by Burkinabe soldiers on August 8.
 The massacre is said to have occurred in Tougouri Department.